Wendigo – Leaflet Distribution In London

 Calculate how much it costs to generate one lead or sale for each advertising method.
 Compare the cost per lead to see which platform is most affordable and cost-effective.
 Leaflet advertising typically has a lower cost per lead, while radio advertising can be more expensive.

-Use surveys to track changes in brand awareness and perception over the course of your campaign.
+Use surveys to track changes in brand awareness and perception for your campaign.
 Ask people if they’ve seen or heard any recent advertising for your business.
 See if they recall any key messages or slogans.
 An increase in brand awareness, especially among your target audience, signals an effective advertising campaign.

 Make Changes as Needed